-Covid Mental Health Challenge #11- Tribalism and elections- has politics driven us crazy?
+Tribalism and elections- are politics driving us crazy?

 German soldiers near the end of World War II were among the most determined warriors ever- battling to the last man even though they knew they were losing the war.
 When interviewed after the war was over, the soldiers professed no great love for Hitler or what he stood for.
 Their main loyalty was to each other, and they fought to the end rather than betray their fellow soldiers.
 They could have surrendered, but many chose to fight on in a war they little understood for leaders who were long gone.

 This kind of fanaticism makes me wonder about our politics today.
 How can we be so extreme, certain, and dogmatic about complicated political issues?
 Why are elections so expensive, long, and devoid of actual content or discourse?
 Politics can make seemingly rational people believe in conspiracy theories, turn against their own families, and withdraw into a bubble of self-fulfilling prophecies.
 People are more tribal when it comes to politics than I've ever seen in my lifetime.
 It's not enough that we want our teams to win, we have to demonize the other side as evil or sub-human.
 Compromise is unthinkable.